mrndhlovu/milestone-project4/README.md

 5. cd into the project folder by typing `cd milestone-project4`
 6. If npm is installed, you should be able to run `npm install` to install all dependencies in the `package.json` file.
 7. The frontend side of the app also has environmental variables to be set, in the `.env` file, add these variables

 ```
     - REACT_APP_STRIPE_PUBLISHABLE='SOME_STRIPE_TOKEN'
     - REACT_APP_DEV_API_URL=http://localhost:8000
+    {Also include the aws s3 bucket config variables}
 ```

 Backend setup